-Practicing lawyers require sample versions of standard legal documents known as model forms.
-There are sets of forms for federal practice, most states, and specialized subject areas.
+There are sets of forms for federal practice, most states (check our individual state research guides under "Practice Materials" for more information), and specialized subject areas.
 Some form sets include annotations, checklists, and citations to cases in which the forms were used.
-Most law firms maintain in-house collections of forms relating to their specific areas of practice.
-Generally, there are two kinds of forms:
+Most law firms also maintain in-house collections of forms relating to their specific areas of practice.

-To find form books for a particular state, run a keyword search in GULLiver for the name of your state and the word "forms."
-For example, Virginia forms.
+To find form books for a particular state, you might run a subject heading search in the Law Library's catalog for the name of your state and the word forms.
+For example, Forms (Law) -- Virginia.